Lifeshield is a great choice if you want the option to self-monitor, monthly contracting, or DIY installation.

 Door and window sensors do exactly what you’d expect- they can tell when doors and windows are opened and closed.
 Lifeshield recommends that you put sensors on every single entry point that your home has.
 The door and window sensors are mounted next to a magnet on the door or window itself.
 Once the sensor gets far enough from the magnet, the sensor will alert your base station.

 Motion sensors protect your home’s interior spaces when you are away.
 If there is any movement in your home, it will trigger the motion sensors and they will alert your base station.
+For you pet-lovers out there, you’ll be glad to know that the motion sensor doesn’t detect animals under 80 pounds, so you won’t get alerted every time your cat coughs up a hairball.

 For rooms with multiple doors and windows, Lifeshield offers glassbreak sensors.
 If the sensors catch the sound of glass breaking, they’ll set off an alarm.
 They can either be used in the place of window sensors, or in addition to window sensors for a home’s first level.